waveletdeboshir/speechaugs/README.md

 </p>

 ## Normalization
-Normalize a waveform with choosen method ("minmax", "max" or "meanstd")
+Normalize a waveform with chosen method ("minmax", "max" or "meanstd")

 ***
 ## Usage example (with default parameters)